Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Investigating Weird Phenomena

-In order to make the **investigate a mystery** move a bit less creature-specific, hunters dealing with phenomena may ask the following as part of the standard list of questions:
+In order to make the **[[Investigate A Mystery]]** move a bit less creature-specific, hunters dealing with phenomena may ask the following as part of the standard list of questions:

 -   How is this phenomenon doing this?